PVBonev/chat-app/README.md

 ## Features

+### Creating Account
+Users can create accounts which they can activate using their emails

 ### Posting Messages
 Users can post messages by typing in the input field and clicking the "Send" button.
 The messages are saved to the database and displayed in the chat window.